statify/statify/README.md

 backend that indexes directly into ElasticSearch.

-The Statify server is written in C++, and utilizes the libevent event- driven framework in order to efficiently handle potentiall thousands of inbound client connections.
+The Statify server is written in C++, and utilizes the libevent event- driven framework in order to efficiently handle potentially thousands of inbound client connections.
 The Statify client library will expose C and C++ APIs in the initial version, with other languages to follow (Plans are to support Java, Go, and Python.)
-Those wishing to port the client library to other languages should contact the authors for assistance.
+Those wishing to port the client library to other languages should contact the author for assistance.

 ## Statify Events